-The Air Pollution in Northern Ireland 2012 Report published by the Department of the Environment (NI) reports that air quality in NI has improved substantially over recent decades.
+The Air Pollution in Northern Ireland 2013 Report published by the Department of the Environment (NI) reports that air quality in NI has improved substantially over recent decades.
 However some pollutants in some parts of NI continue to exceed air quality objectives.

-Figure 2.1 below shows annual mean concentrations of PM10 at Monaghan Row (Background site), Trevor Hill (Roadside Site) and Canal St (Roadside Site) during the period 1998 to 2012.
-For reference purposes the annual mean objective of 40 μ gm3 is also provided.
-Figure 2.1 demonstrates that there has been a general reduction in urban background PM10 concentrations at all three sites over the past number of years.
-For the Council's roadside site at Trevor Hill, 2012 monitoring results show the lowest Annual Mean Concentration of PM10 (18μ g/m3) since the site became operational in 2001.
-The Canal St site has also shown the lowest Annual Mean Concentration of PM10 (26μ g/m3) since the site became operational in 2001.
-The Canal St site has also shown the lowest Annual Mean Concentration of PM10 (26μ g/m3) since the site became operational in 2001.
+Figure 2.1 below shows annual mean concentrations of PM10 at Monaghan Row (Background site), Trevor Hill (Roadside Site) and Canal St (Roadside Site) during the period 1998 to 2013.
+For reference purposes the annual mean objective of 40 $\mu$ gm3 is also provided.
+Figure 2.1 demonstrates that there has been a general downward trend in urban background PM10 concentrations at all three sites over the past number of years.
+2013 monitoring data shows an increase in levels of PM10 across all three sites in comparison to 2012, however levels are not as high as those monitored in 2010.
+From reviewing monitoring data and times of exceedances it would appear that the main source of PM10 is domestic emissions as high levels have been recorded on cold calm evenings when traffic within the city has eased.
+The recent Further Assessment of PM10 concentrations within the Canal Street AQMA identified the same conclusion.

 Figure 2.2 below shows annual mean concentrations of NO2 concentrations at a number of diffusion tube sites throughout Newry City.
 Two of the sites, Monaghan Row and Market Office, are urban background sites with the remaining being roadside sites and considered to be sites of relevant exposure.
-For reference purposes the annual mean objective of 40 μ gm3 is also provided.
+For reference purposes the annual mean objective of 40 $\mu$ gm3 is also provided.
 The background sites would appear to display a slight downward trend but the roadside sites fluctuate from year to year.
 The main source of nitrogen dioxide at these roadside locations is considered to be traffic pollution.
 As it is considered that traffic usage in theses locations has not changed significantly during the monitoring periods it is concluded that the fluctuation in results from one year to another is caused by prevailing weather conditions.